rdagumampan/yuniql/README.md

 ```

 ## Working with Azure DevOps Pipelines Tasks
 Run your database migration from Azure DevOps Pipelines.
 The tasks downloads package and cache it for later execution just like how `Use .NET Core` or `Use Node` tasks works.
 Find Yuniql on [Azure DevOps MarketPlace](https://marketplace.visualstudio.com/items?itemName=rdagumampan.yuniql-azdevops-extensions).
-Developer guide available here https://github.com/rdagumampan/yuniql/wiki/How-to-run-migration-from-Azure-Devops.
+Developer guide is available here https://github.com/rdagumampan/yuniql/wiki/How-to-run-migration-from-Azure-Devops.

 <img align="center" src="https://github.com/rdagumampan/yuniql/raw/master/yuniql-azure-pipelines/images/screenshot-02.png" width="700">

 ## Working with Docker Container
-Run your database migration thru a docker container.
+Run your database migration thru a Docker container.
 This is specially helpful on Linux environments and CI/CD pipelines running on Linux Agents as it facilitates your migration without having to worry any local installations or runtime dependencies.
-Developer guide available here https://github.com/rdagumampan/yuniql/wiki/How-to-run-migration-from-docker-container.
+Developer guide is available here https://github.com/rdagumampan/yuniql/wiki/How-to-run-migration-from-docker-container.

 ```console
 git clone https://github.com/rdagumampan/yuniql.git c:\temp\yuniql-docker